houtan-ghaffari/bird-frontends/README.md

 * scikit-learn: 1.2.2

 # Citation
-Consider citing the following paper if you used our results in your work:
+Kindly consider citing the following paper if our results were helpful to your work:
 `to be filled upon publication.`